AlexGalays/abyssa-js/README.md

 ## Async

 Async is a convenient mean to let the router know some async operations tied to the current state are ongoing.
-The router will ignore (The fulfill/reject handlers will never be called) these promises if the navigation state changes in the meantime.
+The router will ignore (The fulfill/reject handlers will never be called) these promises if the router state changes in the meantime.
 This behavior is useful to prevent states from affecting each other (with side effects such as DOM mutation in the promise handlers)
 You can have as many Async blocks as required.

-`Async` can help implement non-blocking navigation (See [Blocking/Non-blocking navigation](#blocking))

 ### Example:
 ```javascript